Financial Projections Explained (Even If You’re Not a Numbers Person)

 The spreadsheets I use.

-When it comes to business plans and pitches (including pitch/slide decks) there are five spreadsheets I use.
+When it comes to business plans, pitches and slide decks there are five spreadsheets I use.
 In the interest of taking it slow, I’m going to begin by simply naming them.

 1. Equipment List*